Aniket-Engg/sol-profiler/README.md

 ```
 ./node_modules/.bin/sol-profiler <contract source path>
 ```
-This does not work on imported files.
-You can use the available npm packages to merge the files in one.
+sol-profiler supports import of files relative to passed file not the contracts from <i>node_modules</i> folder (like for openzepplin-solidity package).
+You can use the available npm packages to merge the files from <i>node_modules</i>.

 ## Example
 We have attached an extensive example i.e. [sample.sol](https://github.com/Aniket-Engg/sol-profiler/blob/master/example/sample.sol).
 For this, profiler result will be same as in below image :

 ![profiler2](https://user-images.githubusercontent.com/30843294/48480363-1d277700-e830-11e8-90fb-570f9479d104.png)

+Generated profile which get stored in `.txt` file can be seen [here](https://github.com/Aniket-Engg/sol-profiler/blob/master/example/sample_Profile.txt).

 ## Contribution/Suggestions
 Any kind of suggestions or contribution are most welcome!